Chia-Network/pool-reference/SPECIFICATION.md

 #### relative_lock_height
 The number of blocks (confirmations) that a user must wait between the point when they start escaping a pool, and the point at which they can finalize their pool switch.
+Must be less than 4608 (24 hours).

 #### target_puzzle_hash
 This is the target of where rewards will be sent to from the singleton.
 Controlled by the pool.